 Opened by Alan Nutton in 2014, it has become one of Wakefield’s few musical must visits, what with the vinyl record boom still booming away nicely.
 Stocking a wide variety of new and used records of all genres with a passion for the music and for the format, Wah Wah don’t deal online, they have social media for news and updates, taking pre-orders and nattering with customers, but to pick up a record through them, you’ll need to call in, something of a novelty in this aforementioned age of Amazon next day delivery.

 The shop layout is delightfully simple; new stuff at the front, used gems in the back (in Yorkshire we don’t like to faff about) and I will argue anyone that disagrees with Wah Wah’s presentation being the best way to display records.
-Popping in to the shop you will find that Alan and his self-described “record shop lackey” accomplice Will are both more than happy to go back on forth on any musical topic, an approachability and personable nature which has led to the shop’s durability in these uncertain times, leading it to land a runner up spot in Long Live Vinyl magazine’s Record Shop of The Year 2018.
+Popping in to the shop you will find that Alan and his self-described “record shop lackey” accomplice Will are both more than happy to go back and forth on any musical topic, an approachability and personable nature which has led to the shop’s durability in these uncertain times, leading it to land a runner up spot in Long Live Vinyl magazine’s Record Shop of The Year 2018.

 It’s testament to them that they have had the opportunity to hold some great instore performances from Manchester guitar band Man Made, to alternative hip-hop group Ceiling Demons, to even an appearance from British folk-punk hero Billy Bragg in 2018 to coincide with his performance at Wakefield’s rising music festival Long Division.